 Intensive Outpatient Program Los Angeles – IOP Rehab

 The Intensive Outpatient Program (IOP) at Nexus is ideal for those who are transitioning from a residential treatment facility or who need a part-time yet intensive schedule that can accommodate their work, school, and/or family life.
 At the IOP level of care, clients participate in our rehab programming for three to four hours a day, three to five days a week.
 During this phase, our goal is to continue to create a solid foundation for our clients and support them as they transition from the IOP to a less intensive treatment.

 At Nexus, we recognize that every client comes to us with different backgrounds, interests, and needs.
-Consequently, we maintain a small client to clinician ratio in order to have the ability to tailor our programs to best serve each individual.
+Consequently, we maintain a small client to clinician ratio in order to have the ability to tailor our addiction treatment programs to best serve each individual.
 All treatment plans are created by members of our clinical team, who also utilize client input while curating each plan.
 Treatment plans are reviewed and updated on a weekly basis, during which time clients may provide feedback that our clinicians take into consideration while making any adjustments.

 For clients who are in need of housing, we can also provide resources for sober living options.
 Our Los Angeles Rehab center is one of the top IOP providers for you and your family.